 “She was a lovely woman.
 She didn’t deserve to die.
 I don’t know what I’m going to do without her.
 I don’t know.”

 He found his feet taking him to a bridge.
-The bridge went over the Tallaway River, a sluggish brown body of water that slowly made its way towards a system of lakes.
+The bridge went over the Tallaway River, a sluggish brown body of water.
 It looked pretty in the night.
 It was the loveliest of views.
 Claude Holmann stood there for a long time.

 I suppose this is how the story was supposed to go after all.